Turning Apple Watch into Keynote presenter with Deep Learning

 We will start with a simple architecture, transferring IoT data over the network to a laptop with a neural network responsible for gesture recognition.
 Once it’s ready, I’ll show how to train the model in the cloud using AWS Sagemaker and run it on the edge directly on your phone.

-In the beginning, I will use just one gesture – a finger snap, that moves Keynote to a next slide.
-Later on, we can extend our list, combining finger snaps and hand waves to navigate back-and-forth in the presentation.
+In the beginning, I will use just one gesture — a finger snap, that moves Keynote to the next slide.
+Later on, we can extend our list, combining finger snaps and hand waves to navigate back and forth in the presentation.

 Data analysis